esteinig/sccion/README.md

 2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`
 3. real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`

 `SCCion` combines a variety of databases sourced from many different open-source projects.
-Please make sure to have a look at the `Citations` section to see who to pay respect to to honor their efforts in creating databases used in this program.
+Please make sure to have a look at the `Citations` section to see who to pay respect to for their valiant efforts in creating the databases used by `SCCion`.

 Pre-print available on BioRxiv.